-- (II) Once 11,963 qualified electors reside within the district, two governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors, and three governing board members shall be persons elected by the landowners. - (III) Once 17,944 qualified electors reside within the district, three governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors and two governing board members shall be persons who were elected by the landowners. - (IV) Once 23,926 qualified electors reside within the district, four governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors and one governing board member shall be a person who was elected by the landowners. - (V) Once 27,000 qualified electors reside within the district, all five governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors.
+(II) Once 1,600 qualified electors reside within the district, two governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors, and three governing board members shall be persons who were elected by the landowners.

+(III) Once 2,000 qualified electors reside within the district, three governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors, and two governing board members shall be persons who were elected by the landowners.

+(IV) Once 2,300 qualified electors reside within the district, four governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors, and one governing board member shall be a person who was elected by the landowners.

+(V) Once 2,500 qualified electors reside within the district, all five governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors.

-Nothing in this sub-subparagraph is intended to require an election prior to the expiration of an existing board member's term.
+Nothing in this sub-subparagraph is intended to require an election before the expiration of an existing board member's term.

-- b.
+b.
 On or before June 1 of each election year, the board shall determine the number of qualified electors in the district as of the immediately preceding April 15.
-The board shall use and rely upon the official records maintained by the supervisor of elections and property appraiser or tax collector in Sarasota County in making this determination.
-Such determination shall be made at a properly noticed meeting of the board and shall become a part of the official minutes of the district. - c.
-All governing board members elected by qualified electors shall be elected at large at an election occurring as provided in subsection (2) and this subsection. - d.
-All governing board members elected by qualified electors shall reside in the district. - e.
+The board shall use and rely upon the official records maintained by the supervisor of elections and property appraiser or tax collector in Lee County in making this determination.
+Such determination shall be made at a properly noticed meeting of the board and shall become a part of the official minutes of the district.

+c.
+All governing board members elected by qualified electors shall be elected at large at an election occurring as provided in subsection (2) and this subsection.

+d.
+All governing board members elected by qualified electors shall reside in the district.

+e.
 Once the district qualifies to have any of its board members elected by the qualified electors of the district, the initial and all subsequent elections by the qualified electors of the district shall be held at the general election in November.
 The board shall adopt a resolution, if necessary, to implement this requirement.
 The transition process described herein is intended to be in lieu of the process set forth in s.
-189.041, Florida Statutes. - (b) Elections of board members by qualified electors held pursuant to this subsection shall be nonpartisan and shall be conducted in the manner prescribed by general law for holding general elections.
-Board members shall assume the office on the second Tuesday following their election. - (c) Candidates seeking election to office by qualified electors under this subsection shall conduct their campaigns in accordance with chapter 106,
+189.041, Florida Statutes.

+(b) Elections of board members by qualified electors held pursuant to this subsection shall be nonpartisan and shall be conducted in the manner prescribed by general law for holding general elections.
+Board members shall assume the office on the second Tuesday following their election.

-Florida Statutes, and shall file qualifying papers and qualify for individual seats in accordance with s.
+(c) Candidates seeking election to office by qualified electors under this subsection shall conduct their campaigns in accordance with chapter 106, Florida Statutes, and shall file qualifying papers and qualify for individual seats in accordance with s.
 99.061, Florida Statutes.